 Technically, civil asset forfeiture involves a government lawsuit against the personal property itself or, in legal terms, in rem.
-As strange as it may seem, the inanimate property (whether it's a yacht or a bag of cash) is the defendant in such a proceeding.
+As strange as it may seem, the inanimate property, whether a yacht or a bag of cash, is the defendant in such a proceeding.

-Federal Civil Asset Forfeiture Law at a Glance
+Federal Civil Asset Forfeiture Law

 The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), and other federal agencies use civil asset forfeiture laws when investigating crimes.
 The legal authority for these actions is found in Title 18, § 981 of the U.S. Code and has been upheld by the U.S. Supreme Court.

-If a claimant (typically the property owner) sends a claim to the agency seizing the property, the government has 90 days in which to either file a formal civil complaint ("in rem") against the seized property or obtain a criminal indictment for a criminal forfeiture.
-Failing either of those actions, the government is required to release the property.
+If a claimant, often the property owner, sends a claim to the agency seizing the property, the government has 90 days to file a formal civil complaint against the seized property or obtain a criminal indictment for a criminal forfeiture.
+If the government fails to do one of these actions, it must release the property.

 State Civil Asset Forfeiture Laws

-State laws regarding civil asset forfeiture differ quite a bit from one another and also are subject to frequent changes.
-Two of the defining characteristics of these laws are the burden of proof required for seizure and how the proceeds are used.
-For instance, Texas police must show a preponderance of the evidence for a seizure and may keep up to 70 percent of the proceeds for their department.
+State laws regarding civil asset forfeiture differ quite a bit and are subject to frequent changes.
+Two defining characteristics of these laws are the burden of proof required for seizure and the disposition of proceeds.
+Below are examples of different asset forfeiture statutes from states:

 Concerned About Civil Asset Forfeiture?
 Get Professional Legal Help Today

 If you believe the government unjustly took your property, you may have legal options for getting it back.
 Learn more about civil asset forfeiture and protect your rights by meeting with a local criminal law attorney.
 A criminal defense attorney can provide you with information regarding the following: